Maybe I’m missing something but I have some trouble in understanding people’s fascination with pastéis de nata, or the Portuguese egg tart.

 It also has the advantage of being located in Rua de Santa Catarina, one of the most famous streets in Porto.

-Natas d’Ouro began as a side project by Pastelaria Soares, which already owned six establishments in Braga and Vila Nova de Gaia.
-The next venture was to be a terrace in Cais de Gaia, right in front of the Port Wine Lodges, and a while ago they opened a small store in Rua da Bandeira.
+Natas d’Ouro began as a side project by Pastelaria Soares, which already owned six establishments in Braga and in Gaia.
+The next venture was a terrace in Cais de Gaia, right in front of the Port Wine Lodges, and a while ago they opened a small store in Rua da Bandeira.

 What makes Natas D’Ouro the perfect spot where to eat a Portuguese egg tart in Porto is their variations on the original recipe.
 Here you can find Port wine egg tarts, and with chocolate, caipirinha, orange and lemon.